alex-seville/feta/README.md

 -capture double click, scroll, change events (capturing change events will help to make keypress events more reliable) -maybe have test manifest to load multiple tests
 -refactor timeouts in test
--does sidebar work correctly when adding more than one test?
--mock host objects in test (alert, confirm) and add pass throughs to feta for them, but also add option to not do that -save tests to memory (maybe optionally local/session storage)
+-mock host objects in test (alert, confirm) and add pass throughs to feta for them, but also add option to not do that